apache/jackrabbit-oak/oak-doc/src/site/markdown/participating.md

 - PRs that contain multiple commits in general should be "squashed and merged".
 - When new files are added, make sure they have the proper license on it (in doubt, run the build with "-Prat").
+- after merging a PR consider deleting the branch unless it should be kept
 #### Commits

 - Always reference an Oak ticket for each commit/PR (this should include the JIRA id